varavan/bikeshed-test/README.md

 ## Testing

-To run test with docker execute `docker-compose run test`. a
+To run test with docker execute `docker-compose run test` or run `python manage.py test` on app container